CircleCI-Archived/dockerfile-wizard/README.md

 # CircleCI Dockerfile Wizard

-This tool can help you easily build Docker images with different versions/combinations of common languages/dependencies, for use on CircleCI.
+Easily build Docker images with different versions/combinations of common languages/dependencies, for use on CircleCI.

 ## Prerequisites